nativewind/nativewind/apps/website/docs/api/styled.md

   )
 }

-const StyledWrapper = styled(Wrapper, { props: ["innerStyle"] })
+const StyledWrapper = styled(Wrapper, {
+  props: {
+    innerStyle: true
+  }
+})

 <StyledWrapper className="h-4" innerStyle="p-4"><Text>Hello, World!</Text></StyledWrapper>
 ```

 ## Mixing between inline props and CSS classes

 Some components can either accept a value as a prop or be styled by CSS.
-An example is `react-native-svg` which provides as `fill` prop, but can also accept a class providing `fill` styling.
+An example is `react-native-svg` which provides as `fill` prop, but on web can also accept a class providing `fill` styling.

 You can flag a components props as `classProps` to ensure the best output is used.